nemanjapetrovic/mongoose-morgan/README.md

 # [Contribution](https://github.com/nemanjapetrovic/mongoose-morgan/blob/master/CONTRIBUTING.md)

 Feel free to contribute by forking this repository, making changes, and submitting pull requests.
-For any questions or advice place an issue on this repository.
+For any questions or advice create an issue in this repository.

 # License